 Internet-related energy consumption is a increasingly significant portion of total energy consumption in the major industrialized countries.
 Internet was designed without considering its impact on energy, resulting in high economic and social costs; thus future Internet design must also take into consideration any constraints and costs related to energy consumption.

-Seventh Annual Internet Governance Forum Meeting will be held in Baku, Azerbaijan from 6-9 November 2012.
-The proposed main theme of the 2012 IGF annual meeting is “Internet Governance for Sustainable Human, Economic and Social Development”.
+Seventh Annual Internet Governance Forum Meeting was held in Baku, Azerbaijan from 6-9 November 2012.
+The main theme of the 2012 IGF annual meeting was “Internet Governance for Sustainable Human, Economic and Social Development”.

 Ubiquitous networks are a key element of the Future Internet since they guarantee users access to Internet services anytime, anywhere, without any pre-existing network infrastructure.
 Users’ devices (cell phones, palm computers, mp3 readers, etc.) will not only connect to the Internet to access information, but will actually become part of the network itself, providing content and services by means of the emerging peer-to-peer paradigm (e.g. eMule and BitTorrent).

-Within the Future Internet framework, this line of research addresses the privacy and security of mobile devices such as the so called smart phones, e.g., mobile phones with a significant communication and computation capability.
-The increasing number of smart phones’ users, as well as their low expertise in the field, make progress in the area dramatically relevant (e.g., think to issues like the parental control).
-The staff has been obtaining several scientific results, as well as innovative software tools.
+Within the Future Internet framework, this line of research addresses the privacy and security of mobile devices such as the so called smart phones, e.g., mobile phones with a significant communica

 Il GARR (Gruppo per l'Armonizzazione delle Reti della Ricerca) viene costituito alla fine degli anni '80 con lo scopo di rappresentare organicamente la comunità scientifica delle Università e degli Enti Pubblici di Ricerca italiani nelle attività di realizzazione, gestione e ricerca delle reti informatiche.